Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Motivating Example

 \section{Motivating Example}

-To motivate our work, this section describes a token contract in Solidity that combines two vulnerabilities – the first is exploitable via integer overflow, similar to the one described in reference \cite{peckshield-blog}; the second is exploitable via reentrancy, similar to the DAO attack \cite{reentrancy_attacks}.
+To motivate our work, this section describes a token contract that combines two vulnerabilities – the first is exploitable via integer overflow, similar to the one described in reference \cite{peckshield-blog}; the second is exploitable via reentrancy, similar to the DAO attack \cite{reentrancy_attacks}.
 In \autoref{fig:atk-overview}, the middle portion shows the contract code \texttt{MultiVulnToken}.
-Smart contract execution is sequential and transactional.
-The \texttt{require} statement checks a condition: if it is false, the execution is reverted so that the EVM state remains the same as if the execution did not occur.
+The \texttt{require} statement checks a condition: if it is false, the execution is reverted.
+The Solidity keyword for method is \textbf{\texttt{function}}, so we use the terms ``method'' and ``function'' interchangeably.